Jody

 Shenn

-With 20+ years at the heart of the global financial system, Jody has a long public record of delivering important and unique insights on the key issues of the day in the markets, economy and business
+20+ years at the heart of the global financial system and a public track record of delivering important and unique insights on key issues in the markets and economy

 Jody has a reputation for having a deep and often unparalleled understanding of a wide range of the most complicated topics, especially in financial markets, and particularly things related to mortgages and securitizations (or, nearly everything).
 He's explained such complex but crucial issues in various ways to people across Wall Street, Washington and worldwide.
 And, he's been known as consistently ahead of others on emerging opportunities and risks.